-Quick Summary Businesses around the world have a unique opportunity to assess current leadership structures, but they need a plan in place if they discover that not every leader is as vital as previously thought.5 min Read
+Quick Summary Evaluating your leadership structure is at the forefront of most agendas, but businesses also need a plan in place if they discover that not every leader is as vital as previously thought.5 min Read

 Whether it’s dictated by the market, investors, or just reasonable business prudence, COVID-19 has ushered in a period of cost-consciousness for businesses.
 However, it has brought a unique opportunity to assess current leadership structures and discover if every leader is as vital as previously thought.